Isabelle-123/todoAppReact/README.md

-A Todo app made with React and Redux.
+A Todo app made with React.

 You can add todos and delete them by clicking on the todo.